Honye/scripting-scripts/documentation/speech_recognition/en.md

 - `requestOnDeviceRecognition`: Keep audio data on the device (default: `false`).
 - `taskHint`: Specify the recognition task type (`'confirmation'`, `'dictation'`, `'search'`, `'unspecified'`).
 - `useDefaultAudioSessionSettings`: Use default audio session settings (default: `true`).
+- `preferredInput`: Preferred audio input port. `'auto'` (default) lets the system choose;
+  `'builtInMic'` forces the device's built-in microphone even when a Bluetooth headset is connected — useful for keeping wireless headphones for playback while recording from the built-in mic for better audio quality.
+Falls back silently to the system default when `builtInMic` is not available on the device.
 - `onResult`: Callback for recognition results (`SpeechRecognitionResult`).
 - `onSoundLevelChanged`: Callback for sound level changes (optional).